 The following things to do sum up scenic viewpoints, interesting natural monuments, picturesque towns and great hiking trails on Skye.

 Portree might be a small town, but it is nevertheless the bustling heart of the Isle of Skye.
 Spend at least 1-2 hours in Portree to take in the colourful waterfront of the harbour, climb the Apothecary Tower for scenic views to the Old Man of Storr and browse the shops in the town centre for unique souvenirs.
-For a deeper insight, book the Portree Walking Tour.
+For a deeper insight, you can book a tour with Experience Portree.

 Old Man of Storr